stackworx/formik-mui/docs/docs/api/mui.md

 ## CheckboxWithLabel

-A convenience wrapper that adds label to Checkbox using FormControlLabel.
-Supports all the same properties as Checkbox and accepts an additional `Label` prop, which are props applied to FormControlLabel.
+A convenience wrapper that adds label to `Checkbox` using `FormControlLabel`.
+Supports all the same properties as `Checkbox` and accepts an additional `Label` prop, which are props applied to `FormControlLabel`.

 #### Example